Benedikt Kessler

 Benedikt Kessler is a Swiss researcher and academic.
 He is Professor of Biochemistry and Mass Spectrometry at the Target Discovery Institute, University of Oxford.

 Kessler's research has been focused on ubiquitin and protease biology.
 Some of his work has dealt with defining the molecular signatures in human disease processes and accelerating target discovery in translational research.
-He holds one patent.
+He holds two patents.

 Kessler is a member of the British Mass Spectrometry Society, the British Society of Cell Biology and the American Association for Cancer Research.

 Education

 Kessler received a B.A. in Biochemistry from Swiss Federal Institute of Technology in 1992.
 He then joined Ludwig Institute for Cancer Research where he received his Ph.D. in Immunology.
 He completed his post-doctoral training at Harvard Medical School in the laboratory of Hidde Ploegh where he studied the role of proteolysis in antigen processing and presentation.

 Career

 In 2001, Kessler joined the Harvard Medical School as an Instructor in Pathology.
 He left Harvard in 2004 and moved to the United Kingdom, where he joined the University of Oxford as a Research Group Leader.
-Later he started teaching at University of Oxford, becoming Full Professor of Biochemistry & Life Science Mass Spectrometry in 2014.
+Later he started teaching at the University of Oxford, becoming a Full Professor of Biochemistry & Life Science Mass Spectrometry in 2014.

 Kessler was part of the DUB Alliance, a group that is working to develop novel drugs against deubiquitylating enzymes (DUBs).
-He is currently member of the Innovative Technology Enabling Network (ITEN), a scientific consortium that explores DUBs as cancer targets coordinated by Pfizer.
+He is currently a member of the Innovative Technology Enabling Network (ITEN), a scientific consortium that explores DUBs as cancer targets coordinated by Pfizer.